Hungary puts pressure on the EU by delaying Finland and Sweden's vote on NATO - ExBulletin

 Orban has also been accused of having an unduly close relationship with Russian President Vladimir Putin and failing to break with him even after Russia launched its invasion of Ukraine.

-In a resolution in the European Parliament last year, EU lawmakers said Hungary had become a hybrid regime of electoral autocracy under the nationalist government of Orban, and that its undermining democratic values of the blocs had withdrawn from the community of democracies.
+In a resolution in the European Parliament last year, EU lawmakers said Hungary had become a “hybrid regime of electoral autocracy” under the nationalist government of Orban, and that its undermining democratic values of the blocs l withdrew from the community of democracies.

 Such persistent condemnation from liberal and conservative European politicians, and the EU’s insistence that Hungary implement a long series of deep reforms in order to gain access to the billions in suspended funds, led the government d’Orban to retaliate by threatening to block parts of EU sanctions against Russia, vetoing an 18 billion euro ($19.1 billion) aid package to Ukraine and delaying the vote on NATO membership, Hegedus said.

-The only reason Hungary was sanctioned for corruption and EU funds suspended…was Hungary’s geopolitical positioning, its continued blockade of support for Ukraine and in particular the Hungarian position regarding the Ukrainian aid program, he said.
+The only reason Hungary was sanctioned for corruption and EU funds suspended… was Hungary’s geopolitical positioning, its continued blockade of support for Ukraine and in particularly the Hungarian position regarding the Ukrainian aid programme, he said.
 And instead of coming to the conclusion that this geopolitical positioning and blockade policy alienated even their closest allies, they simply go further down this path.

 In a further sign that the freezing of EU funds in Budapest played a role in Hungary’s refusal to vote to ratify NATO, the Hungarian parliament sent a delegation of lawmakers to Stockholm and Helsinki at the start of the March to resolve political differences that Orban said had raised doubts among some Hungarian lawmakers. whether to support applications from the Nordic countries.